mikesusz/mikesusz.dev/src/content/blog/dont-forget.md

 [^Layer]: For a while Netscape tried to make their own DOM, but eventually relented, [Jeffrey Zeldman himself has the details of that here](https://alistapart.com/article/bullet/).
 [^DWS]: [Designing with Web Standards](https://en.wikipedia.org/wiki/Designing_with_Web_Standards) became the guide and the justification for shifting to Semantic markup.
 It also helped that CSS was evolving and allowing us to create complex layouts properly.
 [^Tables]: For some time in the late 90s, web standards and browsers just couldn't keep up with the demands of marketing and designers and corporations.
 Before advanced web layouts were possible with CSS, we improperly used data tables for layout.
 I actually got very good at this, then I stopped.
 If you need a great example (not my work) you can check out the famous [Space Jam website](https://www.spacejam.com/1996/).
 If you want to see my work, here's a [copy of my website from 1996](http://mikesusz.com/sitemuseum/1996/) (resize your browser - it's _responsive!_)
+[^Tools]: Tools I use every day: [MDN](https://developer.mozilla.org/en-US/), [Can I Use](https://caniuse.com/), [Lighthouse in Chrome Dev Tools](https://developer.chrome.com/docs/lighthouse/overview), [IBM Equal Access Toolkit/checker](https://www.ibm.com/able/toolkit), all the stuff I talked about [on my Uses page](/uses)
+[^Common]: Common problems that thwart or frustrate users are probably things you're familiar with: "oops this script didn't load" or "oops that tracking gif didn't load" or "oops there was a javascript error" does your website still... function?
+Have you experienced this as a user, how did it make you feel?

 ---

-### Image Credits:
+## Image Credits:

 - "Don't Forget" graphic is a parody that I made from a frame of the TV show [The Simpsons "And Maggie Makes Three" Season 6, Episode 13](https://simpsonswiki.com/wiki/And_Maggie_Makes_Three).
-Original airdate: January 22, 1995.
+Original airdate: January 22, 1995
 - VT220 image from Tom Page via [Wikimedia](https://commons.wikimedia.org/wiki/File:DEC_VT220_terminal.jpg)
 - Screenshot of Mosaic browser by Charles Severance, via [Wikimedia](https://commons.wikimedia.org/wiki/File:NCSA_Mosaic_Browser_Screenshot.png)
 - Developers 🤝 Browsers graphic was made on [imgflip.com](https://imgflip.com) 'Epic Handshake' meme generator.
-The original frame is a painting-like rendition of a scene from the film _Predator_, the actors being depicted handshaking are Carl Weathers and Arnold Schwarzenegger, respectively.
+(The original frame is a painting-like rendition of a scene from the film _Predator_, the actors being depicted handshaking are Carl Weathers and Arnold Schwarzenegger, respectively)
 - "Stop it.
-Get some help" image is a meme now, but it was originally from an anti-drug Public Service Announcement from 1987 starring Michael Jordan.
+Get some help" image is a meme now, but it was originally from an anti-drug Public Service Announcement from 1987 starring Michael Jordan
-- Red Pill / Blue Pill image by W.carter, via [Wikimedia](https://commons.wikimedia.org/wiki/File:Red_and_blue_pill.jpg)
+- Red Pill / Blue Pill image by W.carter, via [Wikimedia](https://commons.wikimedia.org/wiki/File:Red_and_blue_pill.jpg).
+This is a reference to a film called _The Matrix_, from the late nineteen-hundreds
 - "Old Man Yells at Cloud" image is from [The Simpsons, Season 13 Episode 13 "The Old Man and the Key"](https://simpsonswiki.com/wiki/The_Old_Man_and_the_Key)

 ---